How to mount EODATA using s3fs in Linux on Creodias

 The rest of this article applies only to VMs using operating systems which are configured with custom images.

-Accessing EODATA Using s3fs on Older VMs or VMs Configured Using Custom Images
+Accessing eodata Using s3fs on Older VMs or VMs Configured Using Custom Images

-Older VMs running on Creodias cloud might not have s3fs configured.
+Older VMs running on CREODIAS cloud might not have s3fs configured.
 The same applies to VMs configured with custom images which are uploaded by the user.
 If that is the case, s3fs needs to be installed and configured.

 Step 1: Install s3fs